 Taken together, these security controls ensure that the systems used by TSP can be considered 'trustworthy systems' as meant in CEN/TS 419261.
 An IT audit statement was issued to this effect.
-Furthermore the security processes comply with the specific requirements in ETSI 319 411-1, ETSI 319 411-2 and ISO27001.
-Cleverbase is certified against these standards by BSI Group The Netherlands B.V.
+Furthermore the security processes comply with the specific requirements in ETSI EN 319 411-1, ETSI EN 319 411-2 and ISO/IEC 27001 to which Cleverbase is certified against.